-Membership of the Grievance Committee
+Membership of the Academic Grievance Committee:

-The committee includes three graduate faculty professors from different academic areas with one specified to be the chair and two graduate students recruited from the Graduate Student Advisory Council.
-The chair of the committee will schedule meetings and preside during deliberations.
+The committee includes three professors from different academic areas with one specified to the chair and two senior students with grade point averages of at least 3.0.
+The chair of the committee will schedule meetings and preside over deliberations.
 Neither the professor nor the student will have counsel at the meetings.

-Duties of the Grievance Committee
+Duties of the Academic Grievance Committee:

-The grievance committee will review all pertinent materials before the formal meeting and convene at a convenient time for the purpose of hearing the case.
-The grievance committee may request oral presentations by the parties.
-The committee will then convene in an executive session to reach a decision in the matter.
-The chair of the committee will inform in writing the student, faculty member, and the provost of the decision of the committee.
-If a grade is to be changed, the provost will see that the proper forms are filled out in the Registrar's Office.
+The committee will review materials submitted by both student and professor before coming together in session and convene at a time convenient for all involved for the purpose of hearing both parties present their cases.
+Committee members will then hold an executive session to reach a decision.
+The chair of the committee will inform the student, the faculty member, and the provost of their decision in writing.
+If a grade is to be changed, the provost will see that the proper forms are submitted to the Office of the Registrar.
+The ruling of this committee is final with respect to grade appeals.